DanWBR/Cudafy.NET/README.md

 # Cudafy.NET

-This is an update of the original Cudafy.NET library to support Mono on macOS and Linux.
-It was updated to create a single DLL by using ilmerge on the Cudafy.NET project.
+This is an update of the original Cudafy.NET library hosted on CondePlex to support Mono on macOS and Linux.

 ## Compiling

+The solution was updated to create a single DLL by using ilmerge on the Cudafy.NET project.
 Compile with VS 2017, target Release/AnyCPU.

 ## General Tips